We have listed the best forex brokers for beginners in South Africa after comparing 50+ brokers that accept SA traders.

 Most brokers offer Metatrade 4 platform to traders in South Africa.
 MT4 and MT5 are probably the most recommended trading platforms out there but some brokers offer their proprietary tools.
 Other tools like ZuluTrade and cTrader are also popular among certain brand of traders.
 Demo platforms are offered by most brokers, you can place virtual trades and checkout every platform out there without putting your money.

-#4 Education: While you should prioritize to educate yourself on trading concepts from independent resources like our guide on Forex Trading for Beginners in SA is a good place to start if you are a beginner, but it is still good if your broker offers Free educational content.
+#4 Education: While you should prioritize to educate yourself on trading concepts from independent resources like our guide on Forex Trading for Beginners in South Africa is a good place to start if you are a beginner, but it is still good if your broker offers Free educational content.

 Top brokers offer educational content that suits the beginners’ needs.
 The content can be in the form of videos, articles, tutorials or webinars etc. Great beginner level education stands-out in our opinion, as knowledge is one of the critical components in any traders’ long-term success.